 Geoffrey Field Junior School

 Ridgeway Primary School

-You will need to have achieved Grade 4 (or C) or above in GCSE Mathematics and English.
-(Science if you wish to teach primary).
+To train to teach, you’ll need to have GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary).

 - If you studied abroad, please contact https://www.enic.org.uk/ to find out if your qualifications meet the standard.

 Applicants who are judged to have great potential but who lack sufficient subject knowledge in the subject they apply to train in, may be required to undertake a Subject Knowledge Enhancement (SKE) course.
 The length of SKE varies depending on the need of the individual – from eight-week ‘refresher’ or ‘booster’ programmes, through to more extensive 36-week courses.
 For further details see getintoteaching.
 To be accepted onto an SKE course, you must first hold a training place offer conditional upon completing an SKE in the subject in which you have applied to train.